Potherca/flysystem-github/README.md

 ```

 To run integration tests, which use the Github API, a [Github API token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) might be needed (to stop the tests hitting the API Limit).
-An API key can be added by setting in the environment as `GITHUB_API_KEY` or by vreating an `.env` file in the integration tests directory and setting it there.
+An API key can be added by setting it in the environment as `GITHUB_API_KEY` or by creating an `.env` file in the integration tests directory and setting it there.
 See `tests/integration-tests/.env.example` for an example.

 To run the integration test, run the following command (this will also run the unit-tests):